Earning College Credit While in High School

 I am Ready to Take a Dual Enrollment Course!
 How Do I Get Started?

 Indicate your interest in dual enrollment when you meet with your school counselor to discuss course selection prior to the start of your junior year.
-Your school counselor will guide you through the next steps to include completing a PWCS Dual Enrollment application and the application for sponsoring college/university.
+Your school counselor will guide you through the next steps to include completing a PWCS Dual Enrollment application and the application for the sponsoring college/university.

 Methods for Earning College Credit While in High School